ihommani/blog_source/content/technical/javaslang.md

 # Conclusion

-JavaSlang is really worth the try.
+Javaslang is really worth the try.
 It brings java functional development to a more pragmatic level.
 It is also glimpse of what other functional languages offer.
 We have however seen that it comes at a price.
-Wether you can afford this cost or not should not detere you from trying it.
+Whether you can afford this cost or not should not discourage you from trying it.
 At least to see what other functional languages offer, in comparaison to Java without having to.